jyalim/python-comp-math/learners/setup.md

 ## Overview

-This lesson is designed to be run on the Sol supercomputer, within a Jupyter Lab server.
-This is to ensure a modern and consistent environment among attendees.
+This lesson is designed to be run on the Sol supercomputer with a Jupyter Lab server.
+This ensures a modern and consistent environment among attendees.
 Instructions are given below on how to connect to the supercomputer and get started.
 All of the software and data used in this lesson are freely available online, and instructions on how to obtain them are provided within the lesson.

 ## Connect to the supercomputer

 #### First, if off campus, connect to VPN

 Attendees that are off campus will need to first connect to [ASU's virtual private network (VPN)][sslvpn].
 If not already installed, use the previous link, sign in as if signing into MyASU, and follow the download and installation instructions.
 To sign into the VPN, connect to [sslvpn.asu.edu][sslvpn] with the now installed Cisco VPN client.
 The resulting prompt requires an asurite, the corresponding password, and a